-BACKGROUND:
+BACKGROUND

-The Bylaws of the University Senate define the membership of each standing committee in Article 6.
+The membership of each standing committee of the Senate is described in Article 6 of the Bylaws of the University Senate.
 Outside of its designated membership, a committee may invite representatives from various departments across campus to participate in meetings, as appropriate, though those invitations do not guarantee the representative any right to be heard or to vote on the business before the committee.
 The Senate Executive Committee (SEC) is empowered under Article 5 to appoint non-voting ex-officio members to committees at its discretion, but a formal permanent change in committee membership, including the addition of regular, voting ex-officio members, requires an amendment to the Senate Bylaws.